 If you vary the sizes of your stripes, try to group some thick ones with a few thin ones.
 Then paint stripes in various colors that play off other accents in the room.
 A random pattern is best, but there is no right or wrong when it comes to painting stripes on walls.

 Choose one hue of your design to be the base color.
 If one color will be visually dominant, use that one as the base and you'll use less paint for the project.
 You can also use an existing wall color as the base for horizontal and vertical striped walls.

-Using low-tack painter's tape, tape stripes off one at a time.
+Using low-tack painters tape, tape off stripes one at a time.
 Seal each tape edge with a thin coat of the wall's base color; let it dry.
 This step will ensure your stripe edges stay sharp, keeping color from seeping under the tape.

-Paint each stripe with the desired color--two coats if necessary.
+Paint each stripe with the desired color—two coats if necessary.
 Step back to check your work with each stripe.
 Allow paint to dry completely after each coat.
 When you're finished, remove the tape.

 For painting stripes ideas that involve multiple colors, dip a small roller directly into a quart-size can of paint, and roll the color onto cardboard before painting the wall.
 This process will minimize drips and save you from having to get a roller pan for each paint hue.

 When it comes to painting horizontal stripes, test your design before diving in.
 To avoid adding too many stripes, let your design sit overnight after adding a few.
 If you still think you need more, start by taping off the additional stripes and paint until your design is just right.